Summer dance at Caddo tribal dance

 permission unless they were looking for a fight.

-One of the things that set the Caddo apart from
+Another thing that set the Caddo apart from

 their neighbors was their extraordinary skill and creativity